-Steps for configuring Symantec Endpoint Detection and Response (SEDR) 4.0 or Advanced Threat Protection (ATP) Platform 3.2 to point to a local instance of a Content Analysis Server (CAS) with Malware Analysis (MA) virtual sandboxing feature enabled.
+Steps for configuring SEDR 4.0 or ATP Platform 3.2 to point to a local instance of a Content Analysis Server (CAS) with Malware Analysis (MA) virtual sandboxing feature enabled.

 SEDR 4.0 and newer

 To configure SEDR 4.0 to use CAS/MA for Sandboxing.

 Insert a license into CAS for the Malware Analysis feature if not already done

 At the command line of CAS, enable the ma feature

 Set Default profile for sandboxing within CAS/MA UI